JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 ## Analyze data in Kotlin Notebook

-After [establishing connection to an SQL database](#connect-to-database), Kotlin Notebook enables in-depth data analysis utilizing the [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
+After [establishing a connection to an SQL database](#connect-to-database), Kotlin Notebook enables in-depth data analysis utilizing the [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
 This includes functions for grouping, sorting, and aggregating data, helping you to uncover and understand patterns within your data.